-Pursuant to the supplemental bond resolutions for the 2004 and 2005 Series QZABs, Sinking Fund payments are invested in Forward Delivery Agreements which guarantee a fixed rate of interest of 3.00% and 3.64%, respectively, on investments.
-The investments are held by the State Treasurer in the Authority's name.
-Investment earnings related to the QZAB program are held by the Authority for the benefit of the LEAs participating in the program and are applied as a subsidy toward each LEA's individual debt service Sinking Fund payment on an annual basis
+Pursuant to the supplemental bond resolutions for the 2004 and 2005 Series QZABs, Sinking Fund payments were invested in Forward Delivery Agreements which guaranteed a fixed rate of interest of 3.00% and 3.64%, respectively, on investments.
+The investments were held by the State Treasurer in the Authority's name.
+Investment earnings related to the QZAB program were held by the Authority for the benefit of the LEAs participating in the program and were applied as a subsidy toward each LEA's individual debt service Sinking Fund payment on an annual basis.

-Investment earnings related to the QSCB program are held by the Authority for the benefit of the local governments participating in the program and are applied as a subsidy on a monthly basis toward the amounts due on each LEA's individual debt service principal and interest payments.
+Investment earnings related to the QSCB program are held by the Authority for the benefit of the local governments participating in the program and are applied as a subsidy toward the amounts due on each LEA's individual debt service principal and interest payments.